Toluna-IP/tolunaintegratedpaneldocs/general/bestpractices.md

 nav_order: 5
 ---

-# Best practices to improve your click to conversion rate and respondent Survey experience
+# Best Practices to Improve Click-to-Conversion Rates and Respondent Survey Experience
 {: .no_toc}

 At Toluna, we recognize the importance of continuous improvement and excellence, and